Panyam Cements & Mineral Industries Ltd.

 II) provide reasonable assurance that transactions are recorded as necessary to permitpreparation of Ind AS Financial Statements in accordance with generally acceptedaccounting principles and that receipts and expenditures of the company are being madeonly in accordance with authorizations of management and directors of the company; and

 III) provide reasonable assurance regarding prevention or timely detection ofunauthorized acquisition use or disposition of the company's assets that could have amaterial effect on the Ind AS Financial Statements.

 Limitations of Internal Financial Controls with reference to Financial Statements

 Because of the inherent limitations of internal financial controls with reference tofinancial statements including the possibility of collusion or improper management override of controls material misstatements due to error or fraud may occur and not bedetected.
 Also projections of any evaluation of the internal financial controls withreference to financial reporting to future periods are subject to the risk that theinternal financial control with reference to financial Statements may become inadequatebecause of changes in conditions or that the degree of compliance with the policies orprocedures may deteriorate.

-In our opinion to the best of our information and according to the explanations givento us the Company has in all material respects an adequate internal financial controlssystem with reference to financial statements and such internal financial controls withreference to financial statements were operating effectively as at March 31 2018 basedon the internal control with reference to financial statements criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion except for the effects/possible effects of the material weaknessdescribed above on the achievement of the objectives of the control criteria the companyhas in all material respects an adequate internal financial controls system overfinancial reporting and such internal financial controls over financial reporting wereoperating effectively as at March 312021 based on the internal control over financialreporting criteria established by the Company considering the essential components ofinternal control stated in the Guidance Note on Audit of Internal Financial Controls OverFinancial Reporting issued by the Institute of Chartered Accountants of India.

 ANNEXURE "B" TO THE INDEPENDENT AUDITORS' REPORT